integritee-network/IntegriteeWiki/for-developers/offchain-worker-sdk.md

 ## Building the worker in offchain worker mode

 In order to build the worker in offchain worker mode, the corresponding cargo feature `offchain-worker` needs to be set.
-In the Makefiles, the environment variable `ADDITIONAL_WORKER_FEATURES` is used to set the cargo features.
+In the Makefiles, the environment variable `WORKER_MODE` is used to set the cargo features.

 In case you build with `make` directly, do so with:

 ```
-ADDITIONAL_WORKER_FEATURES=offchain-worker make
+WORKER_MODE=offchain-worker make
 ```

-In case you use docker with our `build.Dockerfile`, use `--build-arg WORKER_MODE=offchain-worker` to set the corresponding docker `ARG`.
+In case you use docker with our `build.Dockerfile`, use `--build-arg WORKER_MODE_ARG=offchain-worker` to set the corresponding docker `ARG`.

 An example of a docker build command (as currently used for GitHub CI):